If you are looking for a

-However, as a opportunity to make some extra money, I would definetly pass this website.
+However, as an opportunity to make some extra money, I would definitely pass on this website.

-InboxPays Surveys is a sloppy, inconsistent company that does not look out for their survey takers.
+InboxPays Surveys is a sloppy, inconsistent company that does not look out for its survey takers.

 I certainly wouldn’t trust my sensitive personal information with the InboxPays Surveys platform.

 Although there are a number of legitimate GPT panels out there such as Gain.gg, Superpay.me, Panda Research, Timebucks, Rewarding Ways, ySense, PTCShare, and OneDay Rewards, all pay pennies on the dollar.